islamamirul/shape_texture_neuron/README.md

 <br>

 # BibTeX
-If you find this repository useful, please consider giving a star star and citation t-rex:
+If you find this repository useful, please consider giving a star :star: and citation :t-rex:

       @InProceedings{islam2021shape,